-The chefs who will be featured in the Lake County Wine Auction for 2017 are very creative and devoted to their craft.
-We look forward to sampling the “tasty bites” at the pre-dinner segment of the auction, followed by the salad, main course and dessert, all created and presented by several of these fine food purveyors of Lake County.
+The chefs are featured in the Lake County Wine Auction are extremely creative and devoted to their craft.
+We look forward to sampling the “tasty bites” at the pre-dinner segment of the auction, followed by special dinner sized tasting menu, all created and presented by by Chef Rob Cabreros and his team from Woodland College.

 There is a lot of talk about the high quality wines that are a signature in Lake County, but with many unique food products being produced, we now see the county developing into a premier agricultural region as well.
 Few realize that Lake County provides a perfect environment for nurturing and developing accomplished chefs.

 Under the direction Rob Cabreros and his team from the Woodland Collage Culinary Program are working to create an extraordinary dining experience.
 Local chef/caterers are offering our pre-dinner “tasty bites” which can be sampled along with a variety of Lake County wines.
 In creating this year’s food offerings, our chefs are taking care to embrace the quality ingredients that we have at our fingertips.
 So please, spend a few extra moments and savor a locally grown pear or tomato, olive oil from a local mill, or cheese from a local dairy.
 Then, when this year’s flavors are just a memory, we ask you to think about and support the people who made this food we’ve all enjoyed possible.

 It’s amazing how food nourishes, comforts and inspires us all at the same time.
 After experiencing, on many different levels, the fires of recent years, we are made to realize the importance of this basic need-nourishment.
 It raises our level of appreciation for those who provide this abundance.
 We hope the flavors that you experience at this year’s Lake County Wine Auction and the story behind them will inspire you as you help us with our task of building a better community here in Lake County.